Benzoyl peroxide lotion

 Important safety information:

 - Benzoyl peroxide lotion is for external use only.
 Avoid getting it in your eyes, on the inside of your nose or mouth, or on your lips.
 If you get it in any of these areas, rinse right away with cool tap water.

 - Do not apply benzoyl peroxide lotion to raw, inflamed, or irritated skin, including sunburns.
 Do not apply benzoyl peroxide lotion to open wounds.

 - Several weeks may pass before you see improvement in your acne.
 It may take up to 8 to 12 weeks before you notice the full effect of benzoyl peroxide lotion.
 Continue to use benzoyl peroxide lotion for the full time recommended by your doctor.
 If your acne does not improve or if it gets worse, check with your doctor.

 - Talk with your doctor before you use any other medicines, special cleansers, aftershave, or cosmetics on your skin.

 - Benzoyl peroxide lotion may cause you to become sunburned more easily.
 Avoid the sun, sunlamps, or tanning booths until you know how you react to benzoyl peroxide lotion.
 Use a sunscreen or wear protective clothing if you must be outside for more than a short time.

 - Benzoyl peroxide may cause bleaching.
 Avoid contact with hair, fabrics, or carpeting.

 - Benzoyl peroxide lotion should be used with extreme caution in CHILDREN younger than 12 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using benzoyl peroxide lotion while you are pregnant.
-It is not known if benzoyl peroxide lotion is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use benzoyl peroxide lotion, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of benzoyl peroxide lotion: